Casting Light on the Issues Where Theology Matters for Our World

 Who We Are

-In keeping with the deep instincts of most of humanity, Theology takes the spiritual and transcendent as a key feature in understanding how address global challenges, be they AI, civic life, the environment, or healthcare.
+In keeping with the deep instincts of most of humanity, Theology takes the spiritual and transcendent as a key feature in understanding how to address global challenges, be they AI, civic life, the environment, or healthcare.
 Theology understands that faith is living, evolving, and creative, and therefore always responding to the ever-changing nature of the world.
 As such, Theology seeks to have a dynamic engagement with issues to do with religion or faith, asking not only what these faiths are and say, but what they might, could, or even should be and say.
-We bring the question of God to the questions the university, church and the world ask.
+We bring the question of God to the questions that the university, the church, and the world ask.

 In this activity, we seek to be the global leaders in the academic world, helping to make interventions at the highest levels of intellectual life on the major issues of our day.
 We have an extraordinary 40 year history of doing this, convening the very best theologians and biblical scholars to work with other university professors at the very top of their areas of academic study, be they Anthropology, Computing, Economics, Law, Philosophy, Music, or various Natural Sciences.
 And we enable our scholars to pursue their work in a community of excellence and trust, where the most difficult questions can be asked and debate can happen in an ethos of ongoing intellectual friendship.